Natural Help for Your Child's Constipation

 Legumes & Beans

-One of the highest-fiber foods available — both soluble and insoluble fiber for stool bulk and softness.
+One of the most fiber-rich food groups – providing both soluble and insoluble fiber to support stool consistency and movement.

 Examples: Lentils, Chickpeas, Black beans, Edamame